ga-curriculum/intro-to-asynchronous-programming/intro-to-the-fetch-api/README.md

 tktk Hunter, could you do something like we did in <https://git.generalassemb.ly/modular-curriculum-all-courses/intro-to-javascript-functions/blob/main/fundamentals/README.md> to replace the above code block?

 1. We define an asynchronous function called `functionName` that will accept a URL as an argument.
-Like any other function, the name we select does not impact how it behaves, but the name should describe what action the function carries out for usability.
+Like any other function, the name we select does not impact how it behaves, but the name should describe what action the function carries out for readability.
 2. We use `fetch()` to make a `GET` request to the specified URL inside the function.
 Since `fetch` is asynchronous, we must use `await` to pause the execution of this function until we receive a response.
 This is necessary because we can't process data we don't have yet.
 3. Next, the response is converted into a JavaScript object using the *[`json()`](https://developer.mozilla.org/en-US/docs/Web/API/Response/json) method*.
 This step is also asynchronous, so we again use the `await` operator.
 4. Finally, the fetched data is logged to the console.

-> 📚 The `.json()` method in JavaScript converts a response from a network request that responds with *JSON* data on the request's `body` into a JavaScript object.
+> 📚 The `json()` method converts the *JSON* text in the `body` of a response object to a JavaScript object.
 It's typically applied to the response object returned by the a `fetch()` to handle *JSON* data sent from a server.
 >
 > *JSON*, short for JavaScript Object Notation, is a common format for storing and transporting data across the internet.
 It's structure closely resembles a JavaScript object.